jetrotal/ytoke/README.md

 # Known Issues:
-- Huge Delay on the Microphone Audio
+- Microphone Playback is OFF. ( Chrome has a Huge Delay on the Microphone Audio )
-- Very Short Music download limit.
+- Song Search depends on Invidious API.
+Sometimes the search service goes offline.
 - Playlist not working yet.